 • A prominent hump or depression on the nasal bridge.

-• A drooping, bulbous, under‑rotated or over‑projected nasal tip.
+• A drooping, bulbous, under‑rotated or over‑projected nasal tip (Tip Plasty & Tip Rhinoplasty).

 • A nose that appears disproportionately large or small in relation to other facial features.